First RCA Iconoscope prototype camera, June 3, 1935 in Camden NJ

 Knowing that the Lewis-Conn broadcast would set records, and make history, I suspect NBC had the trucks out every day, field testing everything.
 I think that is what is going on here.

-At the link is the October 1946 issue of RCA’s “Broadcast News” magazine, which introduces the TK30, and mentions 5 of them were on hand for the big fight.
+Below is the entire October 1946 issue of RCA’s “Broadcast News” magazine, which introduces the TK30, and mentions 5 of them were on hand for the big fight.

 This is fight night, and these are photos of the first ever Image Orthicon cameras in use.